Many of you have asked similar questions before, and it’s time for me to address this with a detailed post.

 Yes, you can always do that, but you cannot hold yourself out as a CMA.
 This means that the benefit of passing Part 1 alone is small.
 Same case for Part 2, and any time before you fulfill the experience requirement and become eligible for the certificate.

 Historically, it is hard for accounting qualifications (such as CPA and CA) to go global, because each country has its own GAAP.
-A certification strictly for management accounting is possible, and that’s why the IMA and CGMA are competing aggressive to build up on that.
+A certification strictly for management accounting is possible, and that’s why the IMA and CGMA are competing aggressively to build up on that.

 The CFA Institute has done an excellent job in this regard.
 They are now pretty much the only certification in finance and investment.